hypeapps/Endoscope/README.md

 ![banner](https://s32.postimg.org/rsfitgp9x/endoscope_banner.png)

+#### Project is no longer supported.
+Alternative solution is under development.
+Stay tuned.

 Endoscope allows you to fast link two android devices and stream live video from camera one device to another.
 Video stream is over Wi-Fi.
 One device hosts live stream and another connect to it.
 Remember to use Endscope your devices must be connect to the same wi-fi network.